Chasing Waves and Sunshine: The Best Time to Visit the North Shore of Oahu!

 Why visit the North Shore of Oahu?

-Things to do on Oahu’s north shore
+Top 15 things to do on Oahu’s north shore

-Explore the old town of Haleiwa
+1. Visit the old and historic town of Haleiwa

 The old cowboy town of Haleiwa on the North Shore of Hawaii has become more popular and upscale with indie shops, shopping centers and fun bar/restaurants to hang out in including all those surf/beach shops that cater to the surfing crowd here.
 Favorite places to hang out in include the local surf shops, boutique stores, The Red Dirt store and other cool art galleries on the main road.
 If you’re hungry check out the food truck courts around town that are cheap and fun to eat at.